cds-snc/gcds-docs/src/en/components/header/design.md

 ## Header anatomy – recommended elements

 <ol class="anatomy-list">
-  <li>The <strong>skip-to-nav</strong> includes the skip-to-content button to let a person bypass a cluster of navigation links and jump to the main page content.</li>
+  <li>The <strong>skip-to-nav</strong> includes the skip-to-content link to let a person bypass a cluster of navigation links and jump to the main page content.</li>
   <li>The <strong>signature header</strong> spans the top of the site and contains the Government of Canada branded signature and the language toggle.
 It can also include a search form.
 It has a divider line along the bottom edge.
 When the site language is set with the <code>lang</code> attribute, the signature reflects the same Official Language as the page content.</li>
   <li>The <strong>language toggle</strong> component is a switch for French and English content.
 When the site language is set using the <code>lang</code> attribute, the toggle will be available in the other Official Language.</li>
 </ol>